 It was only after moving to New York city where street art was becoming a cultural phenomenon that she found her niche in the art world: “The idea of creating art that was just for the street was really interesting.”

 Bringing Art to the People

-Her first piece was a large painting of a rat she put up one night with a friend; even by the morning, blogs and photographers had written and captured the piece.
-There was an immediate large-scale response and exposure to the work that ignited Elle’s interest in this medium.
+Her first piece was a large painting of a rat she put up one night with a friend; by the morning, blogs and photographers had written about and captured the piece.
+The large-scale exposure and response that street art garners ignited Elle’s interest in this medium.
 “I like that the public, who don’t necessarily go to a gallery, can understand or feel like they can partake in art and enjoy it without feeling like, ‘Oh I don’t know about art, so I don’t go to galleries.’
 It brings art to the public, and I think that’s really cool.”
 Other artists were even pasting other images next to hers, small animals talking to her rat, for example.

 She said this sparked an immediate and headlong dive into the world of graffiti and street art.
 She got really into “graffitiing” and “fire extinguishing” and discovered a camaraderie in NYC around these urban art forms.
 People would yell, “Elle, props!” to her as she worked, and there was a whole culture of “everyone sees your spots, and you’re excited!”

 All the while, friends were getting arrested and going to prison for this rebel creativity.
 On getting arrested, Elle says, “I don’t think it influenced my work at all; I was still painting.”
 However, it really interested me that she says there was a period of self-reflection where she felt her morals weren’t in line with what she was doing.
 It wasn’t the strict hand of authority, but a desire to do right by the people whose buildings were her canvases.